Quantum tomography of three-qubit generalized Werner states: Framework for state tomography

 \subsection{Performance analysis}

+The performance of the framework in the presence of Poisson noise needs to be investigated by introducing appropriate figures of merit.
+We define three indicators that can be used to analyze and discuss both precision of state estimation and entanglement detection.

-Two figures of merit are introduced to investigate the performance of the measurement scheme on generalized Werner states.
-First, every input Werner state $\rho_W^{3q} (\eta)$ is compared with the result of $\chi^2-$estimation, $\sigma^{3q}$, by computing the quantum fidelity \cite{Uhlmann1986,Jozsa1994,Bengtsson2006}:
+Most of all, for each input state $\rho_W^{3q} (\eta)$, we compute its fidelity with the result of $\chi^2-$estimation, $\sigma^{3q}$.
+By following the standard definition of the quantum fidelity we obtain \cite{Uhlmann1986,Jozsa1994,Bengtsson2006}:

-This figure is commonly applied to evaluate the accuracy of a QST framework, in particular, under imperfect measurement settings, see, e.g., Ref.~\cite{Rosset2012,Yuan2016,Titchener2018}.
-In our scenario, the quantum fidelity is treated as a function of $\eta$ (and denoted by $\mathcal{F}(\eta)$) to track the precision of the framework along the domain of generalized Werner states.
+This figure of merit is commonly utilized to evaluate the precision of QST frameworks.
+Particularly, the fidelity is useful to discuss the quality of state estimation under conditions that involve experimental noise, see, e.g., Ref.~\cite{Rosset2012,Yuan2016,Titchener2018,Czerwinski2021}.
+In our model, the fidelity is treated as a function of $\eta$ and, for simplicity, it is denoted by $\mathcal{F}(\eta)$.
+With this definition, we can track the accuracy of the framework for the class of the three-qubit generalized Werner states.

-Next, we analyze how much the estimated states are mixed.
-Thus, we follow the standard formula for the purity \cite{Nielsen2000}, which implies that we compute $\gamma \equiv \tr ( \rho^2 )$, where $\rho$ denotes a density matrix.
-The purity of the states resulting from the QST framework is calculated and compared with the input states.
+Secondly, we can compute the purity of the states obtained from the framework.
+This indicator allows one the evaluate the mixedness of the estimation results.
+We implement the standard notion of purity, which is denoted by $\gamma$ \cite{Nielsen2000}.
+More specifically, for each $\sigma^{3q}$, we compute the purity as: $\gamma \equiv \tr (\sigma^{3q})^2$.
+Again, the purity can be regarded as a function of $\eta$ and denoted by $\gamma (\eta)$.
+For different values of $\mathcal{N}$, the purity of estimated states can be compared with the actual value corresponding to the input state.

+Finally, we implement a simplified measure to quantify the amount of entanglement that can be detected by the measurement scheme.
+Since there is no universal entanglement measure for three-qubit states, we further exploit the notion of quantum fidelity to approximately compare different states.
+For $\eta =1$, the three-qubit generalized Werner state is equivalent to the GHZ state, which makes it the most entangled state in this class.
+Therefore, it appears rational to treat the fidelity between $\sigma^{3q}$ and the GHZ state as an indicator of entanglement: